rendon/blog/views/adventofcode2015-part1/source.md

 puts File.readlines('input.txt').select {|w| nice?(w.chomp) }.length
 ```

-<p>For v2: Just follow the instructions **even more carefully**, I was trapped by a moment by a pesky bug in this version.
+For v2: Just follow the instructions **even more carefully**, I was trapped by a moment by a pesky bug in this version.

 ```ruby
 def nice?(word)